vstinner/misc/cpython/pep-coordinated-python-release.rst

 Abstract
 ========

-Use 24 projects to detect bugs and to measure the cost of new incompatible changes before releasing the next Python version.
+Block a Python release until a compatible version of 24 selected projects is available.

+The Python release manager can decide to release even if a project is not compatible, if they decide that the project is going to be fixed soon enough, or if the issues severity is low enough.

 Rationale
 =========

-The PEP involves maintainers of a curated list of projects in the Python release cycle.
+The PEP involves maintainers of the selected projects in the Python release cycle.
 There are multiple benefit:

 * Detect most bugs before a Python release